emilynguyen98/Database_semester_project/README.md

-# Getting Started with Create React App and Fluent UI
+# Personal Library Web Application

 This is a [Create React App](https://github.com/facebook/create-react-app) based repo that comes with Fluent UI pre-installed!

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, to see the official front-end code, you can run:

 ### `npm start`